aptible/support/source/topics/paas/how-to-use-whenever.md

     # Inherit all ENV variables
     ENV.each { |k, v| env(k, v) }

-    # Define a custom job type that will pull in your app's environment - replace
+    # Define a custom job type - replace APP_DIR below with your app's
-    # APP_DIR below with your app's working directory.
+    # working directory.
 For images based on
     # quay.io/aptible/autobuild, APP_DIR will be "/app".
-For others, it should match
+For others, it
-    # the definition of the WORKDIR in your Dockerfile.
+    # should match the definition of the WORKDIR in your Dockerfile.
-    job_type :aptible_rake, 'cd APP_DIR && set -a && . .aptible.env && bundle exec rake :task --silent :output'
+    job_type :aptible_rake, 'cd APP_DIR && bundle exec rake :task --silent :output'

     every 1.day, at: '2:00 am' do
       aptible_rake 'db:awesome'